zonemaster/zonemaster/docs/public/using/cli.md

 ```

 For complete reference documentation, see the manual page.
-This includes an exhaustive list of options and in-depth documentation each one,
+This includes an exhaustive list of options and in-depth documentation for each one,
 as well as examples and additional context.

 ```sh